pnp/blog/content/post/how-to-to-get-all-site-collections-with-their-sub-webs-using-pnp.md

 ## Summary

-In this article, we have seen how to get all the site collections and their subwebs using pnp Powershell.
+In this article, we have seen how to get all the site collections and their subwebs using pnp PowerShell.
 Hope this helps!
 If it is helpful to you then share it with others.
 Sharing is caring!